Determinization of Integral Discounted-Sum Automata is Decidable: Determinizability of Integral NDAs is Decidable -- Proof Overview

 There are now two main challenges: First, to show that if $\cA$ has infinitely many recoverable gaps, then it is not determinizable, and second, that it is decidable whether $\cA$ has finitely many recoverable gaps.

-We start by showing in~\cref{sec:large gap to inf gaps} that we can compute a bound $\cN$ such that $\cA$ has infinitely many recoverable gaps if and only if it has a recoverable gap larger than $\cN$.
-Next, in \cref{sec:gap to separation}, we show that the existence of a gap larger than $\cN$ is also equivalent to some word having the $\cN$-separation property.
+We start by showing in \cref{sec: inf GRG to inf TRG} that $\cA$ has infinitely many recoverable gaps if and only if it has infinitely many TRGs.
+In ~\cref{sec:large gap to inf gaps}, we show that we can compute a bound $\cN$ such that $\cA$ has infinitely many TRGs if and only if it has a TRG larger than $\cN$.
+Next, in \cref{sec:gap to separation}, we show that the existence of a TRG than $\cN$ is also equivalent to some word having the $\cN$-separation property.

 We then turn to exhibit a small-model property on witnesses for $\cN$-separation.
 Specifically, we show in~\cref{sec:small model} that if there exist $w,z$ such that $w$ has the $\cN$-separation property with respect to $(U,L,q_{u},z)$, then we can bound the length of the shortest $w,z$.